PoCInnovation/Workshops/software/21.Serverless/README.md

 Using a serverless architecture, it's different.

 You don't allocate a specific server listening on queries to your API.
 You just choose a cloud provider ([aws](https://aws.amazon.com/fr/), [scaleway](https://www.scaleway.com/en/), ...), and you give it your API's functions, one by one.
 They will be called **serverless functions**.
-> :bulb: You don't give the whole API to a server !
+> 💡 You don't give the whole API to a server !
 You just give to the cloud provider your functions one by one.

 Consequently, when a query is made to call the API, it will create a container on a cloud provider's server and run the function inside.
 The benefits are the following: